chinapedia/wikipedia.abstract.en/Page/Kayak.md

 Whitewater

-Whitewater_kayaking_Isere.jpg|alt=Photo of man in kayak holding paddle nearly parallel to the boat, surrounded by white water]]
+|alt=Photo of man in kayak holding paddle nearly parallel to the boat, surrounded by white water]]

 Whitewater kayaks are rotomolded in a semi-rigid, high impact plastic, usually polyethylene.
 Careful construction ensures that the boat remains structurally sound when subjected to fast-moving water.
 The plastic hull allows these kayaks to bounce off rocks without leaking, although they scratch and eventually puncture with enough use.
 Whitewater kayaks range from long.
 There are two main types of whitewater kayak: